KennethOnGitHub/KennethOnGitHub.github.io/src/routes/blog/Let's-Build-a-Mini-Chess-Bot.md

 #### Material Advantage
 Finding material advantage can be done incredibly simply by adding the total value of the pieces one side has and subtracting the value of the other side to get a numeric value.
 For example, if white has a queen and a rook whilst black has a queen and a knight, the material advantage for white would be: $$(\text{QUEEN VALUE} + \text{ROOK VALUE} - \text{QUEEN VALUE} - \text{KNIGHT VALUE})$$
-In the real world, the value of a type of piece isn't static and changes as the game develops (e.g. a cluttered board benefits a knight, whilst an open board benefits a bishop), however, for the sake of simplicity manually setting the value of pieces is sufficient.
+In the real world, the value of a type of piece isn't static and changes as the game develops (e.g. a cluttered board benefits a knight, whilst an open board benefits a bishop), however, for the sake of simplicity manually setting static values for pieces is sufficient.
 For our bot, we used the following values:

 | Pawn | Knight | Bishop | Rook | Queen |
 | :--: | :----: | :----: | :--: | :---: |